-Otherwise, referees will objectively stop the fight if they consider a participant is in danger of severe harm, regardless of whether the competitor taps or not.
-In such instances, the referee’s judgment is final and cannot be questioned or appealed.
+Otherwise, referees will objectively stop the fight if they consider a participant in danger of severe harm, regardless of whether the competitor taps.
+The referee’s final judgment cannot be questioned or appealed.

-If there is a draw, a one-minute sudden-death extra session will be imposed.
-And, the winner will be the first individual to score throughout this one-minute overtime period.
+A one-minute sudden-death extra session will be imposed if there is a draw.
+And the winner will be the first to score throughout this one-minute overtime period.

-But, if the overtime session again finishes with a draw, the winner will be terminated by the referee to the best competitor who pursued position progress and submission attempts the most aggressively.
+But, if the overtime session finishes with a draw again, the referee will terminate the winner to the best competitor who pursued position progress and submission attempts the most aggressively.

-The following moves and actions are considered as fouls in BJJ FUJI Tournament and they lead to the competitor’s disqualification.
+The following moves and actions are considered fouls in the BJJ FUJI Tournament, leading to the competitor’s disqualification.

-- Eye gouging: This is the practice of squeezing or tearing the eye with one’s fingers, other body parts, or objects.
+- Eye gouging: Squeezing or tearing the eye with fingers, other body parts, or objects.

 - Striking: Using any portion of the body to deliver a powerful strike to the opponent (fist, forearm, elbow, shoulder, head, knee, or leg).

-- Minor joint manipulation: Competitors must handle three or more digits at once and not single fingers or toes.
+- Minor joint manipulation: Competitors must handle three or more digits simultaneously, not single fingers or toes.

 - Hair yanking: Pulling one’s hair in any way is forbidden.
-Competitors are not permitted to grasp their opponent’s hair in order to take control.
+Competitors are not permitted to grasp their opponent’s hair to take control.